-Scottish youngster John McGinn, 22, has been the centre of transfer speculation throughout the summer with Scottish and Championship clubs interested in his services.
-What Are The Odds looks at where McGinn could possibly move to in this transfer window.
+Throughout the summer Scottish youngster John McGinn was the centre of transfer speculation at his club Hibernian, with both Scottish, Premier League and Championship clubs interested in his services.
+What Are The Odds looks at the continuing speculation leading up to the January transfer window on where McGinn could move next.

-Newcastle United, Aston Villa and Norwich City are all also given odds of 16/1 (17.0) and all would make sense in one way or another.
-Whether any are willing to splash out up to £5m on a player that would need to make an instant impact, be it for promotion or league survival is another thing.
+West Ham United, Sheffield Wednesday, Derby and West Brom are also in the mix with odds of 12/1 (13.0), and all would make sense in one way or another.
+Whether any are willing to splash out a rumoured fee of around £5m on a player that would need to make an instant impact in these clubs is another thing.

 Probability of John McGinn's next club